canadadev/site/content/benefits/discounts.md

 row: "1"
 ---

-Provides quality discounts from specialized providers for CanadaDev members.
+Provides a legal discount from Benchmark Law for CanadaDev members.

-## Discounts
+## Legal Discount

 - [Benchmark Law](https://www.benchmarklaw.ca/) - all legal services at discount of 10%
-- [Contact us](mailto:hello@canadadev.com?subject=%20Add me as supplier%20) to be added as a supplier

 Become a member to start saving now.